princefishthrower/chrisfrew.in/src/content/blog/web-monetization-using-coil-and-uphold-to-combat-the-network-effect/index.md

 I've been mulling over this thread of thought for months now.
 After enough rumination, I've finally been able to pull it all together into this fairly large post.
 I've collected a variety of fairly recent sources that convey the fact that these issues have been trending for a while and are coming to a point in the digital economy[^1].

-I'll start off with what is going on with creators or creative entities - whether companies or individual Makers (all credit to [Product Hunt](https://producthunt.com) for that term :wink:), and then shifting to how everything appears to everyone on the other side so to speak, i.e. consumers in 2018, 2019, and 2020.
+I'll start off with what is going on with creators or creative entities - whether companies or individual Makers (all credit to [Product Hunt](https://producthunt.com) for that term 😉), and then shifting to how everything appears to everyone on the other side so to speak, i.e. consumers in 2018, 2019, and 2020.
 I finish with some suggested solutions to the problem, and things that I am continuing to consider, even after distilling my thoughts into this post.

 This is a longer, non-technical post of mine, but I think these are very important issues that need to be discussed more often.
 So grab a :coffee: and put your thinking cap on!